Tman7077/typescript-drawing/README.md

 # Development Environment

-I used Visual Studio Code with [Microsoft's official TypeScript extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-next)
+I used Visual Studio Code with [Microsoft's official TypeScript extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-next).

-This was coded using TypeScript (which was exported to JavaScript), with a base HTML file, styled with CSS.
+This was coded using TypeScript (which was exported to JavaScript), along with a base HTML file, styled with CSS.

 # Useful Websites